tdammers/ginger/doc/getting-started.markdown

 cabal install ginger
 ```

-Stack is also supported; ginger is not in stackage, but adding it as an extra
+Stack is also supported; ginger is in Stackage, so it should install just fine.
+You may find that the version in Stackage lags a bit behind, due to the way
+Stackage's LTS releases work.
+You may want to add Ginger as an `extra-deps`
-dependency will work fine.
-Alternatively, you can also hook the git repository
+entry, or even hook the git repository into `stack.yml`.
+Please refer to
-into `stack.yml`.
+`stack` documentation for details.

 # A Basic Template